Immunizations in Stock:

 The Danger of Flu

-The CDC estimates that about 8% of the population gets the flu every year--about 38 million people were affected in the 2019-2020 flu season and about 22,000 deaths.
-It can affect the young and healthy as well as those with other medical conditions.
+The CDC estimates that about 8% of the population gets the flu every year—2021 had less cases at between 8-11 million people and between 5,000-14,000 deaths.1 It can affect the young and healthy as well as those with other medical conditions.
 The flu is highly contagious, making it hard to avoid if one of your family members brings it home.
 I have personally seen the effects of a heavy flu season.
-I started my medical career in 2009 and witnessed first hand the scary effects of the swine flu epidemic which affected over 59 million Americans.
+I started my medical career in 2009 and witnessed first-hand the scary effects of the swine flu epidemic which affected over 59 million Americans.

 The chart below shows that the flu vaccination reduces the risk of flu illness by between 19% and 60%.
-The 2019-2020 estimated efficacy was 39%.
-In general, current flu vaccines tend to work better against influenza B and influenza A (H1N1) viruses and offer lower protection against influenza A (H3N2) viruses.
+The 2021-2022 estimated efficacy was 35%.
+For 2020, there wasn’t enough data to compute an effectiveness number.
+In general, current flu vaccines tend to work better against influenza B and influenza A (H1N1) viruses and offer lower protection against influenza A (H3N2) viruses.2

 When to Get Immunized

 We recommend getting vaccinated in September or October.
 There is also evidence that immunity from prior year’s shot can linger to subsequent years.
-Remember that it takes about two weeks for immunity to develop after receiving the shot.
+Remember that it takes about two weeks for immunity to develop after receiving the shot.3

 We have chosen to use the quadrivalent (four flu strains) preparation Flucelvax because it provides broader coverage for influenza B strains.
 This one is also grown by cell culture, not in eggs, giving it the potential to be more effective and safer.
 We use the adjuvanted preparation, Fluad, for patients over 65 years-old as it has shown better efficacy in this age group.
 This has an added ingredient which stimulates a better immune response without using higher doses of vaccine (but is not egg free).
 We only use preservative-free, single-dose vaccine preparations.

 Precautions to Consider